MattHulse/Parature-API/README.md

 # Parature-API #
-This was a gem I wrote to facilitate interaction with the Parature API.
+This was a simple gem I wrote to facilitate interaction with the Parature API.

 ## Installation ##
 Clone the source.